 - We all know the famous saying, "People don't leave their jobs— they leave their managers.
 On the flip side, when employees have strong relationships with their managers, they're more likely to stick around.
 SHRM reported that 90% of employees who received recognition or appreciation from their boss in the past month indicated higher levels of trust in their manager.
 Of the employees who received no recognition, only 48% reported that they trusted their manager.

-The High Fives Dashboard allows you to report on and analyze high fives given within your organization.
+The High Fives Feed allows you to report on and analyze high fives given within your organization.
 Learn more.

 Use leaderboards to see who is leading the charge in giving and receiving high fives, or which company values are being tagged the most in high fives.

 Our High Fives feature integrates with Slack and MS Teams.
 These integrations are bi-directional, meaning that you can give high fives in Slack or MS Teams that show up in 15Five, and you can also give High Fives in 15Five that will show up in a chosen Slack or MS Teams channel.

 As long as your company has @mentions enabled, it's possible for anyone in your organization to give high fives to: individuals, groups, or the entire company.
 You can also give high fives to external email addresses.

 You can give either public (visible to everyone in the company) or private (visible only to the giver and receivers) high fives.

 According to research conducted by Nectar, 40% of employees say that recognition received from managers have the biggest impact, and 38% say that CEO/Executive feedback is the best.
 This said, it's vital for executives and managers to lead the charge in providing recognition— either by giving high fives or interacting with (liking/commenting on) high fives given to individuals within their organization.
 Doing so provides value beyond the already great recognition that is taking place.